cvzwkk/portal/assets/docs/synthesis/humans/mind/readme.md

 ---------------------------------

-# Table Of Bran Enzymes
+# Table Of Brain Enzymes

 There are many enzymes found in the brain, each with its own specific function.
 Here is a table of some of the most important enzymes found in the brain, along with their functions: